in-c0/Youtube-Search-Results-Extractor/README.md

 ## How to Use

-   - Open the YouTube search results page you wish to scrape.
+   - Open the YouTube search results page you wish to scrape. e.g. https://www.youtube.com/results?search_query=ai
    - Open the browser's developer console (usually by pressing `F12` or `Ctrl+Shift+I`).
    - Paste the script from `extract.js` into the console.
    - Run the script by hitting `Enter` to scrape the data from all visible videos.